Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The Delaware Department of Education requires private business and trade schools in the state to be bonded.
 Required bond amounts are determined by the institution’s gross revenue of tuition.
 Applicants should verify their required bond amount with the state prior to bonding.

-The price you’ll pay for your surety bond is based not only on your required bond amount but also on a review of your personal credit report.
+The price you’ll pay for your surety bond is based not only on your required bond amount, but also on a review of your personal credit report.
 The best way to find out exactly how much you’ll pay for your bond is to request a free surety bond quote now!

 Because this is a school-related surety bond, surety underwriting companies require certain information to produce the bond.
-Applicants should know the institution’s offered programs, cost of tuition, expected method of accepting tuition payments and estimated number of students when they contact our team of surety specialists.
+Applicants should know the institution’s offered programs, cost of tuition, expected method of accepting tuition payments, and estimated number of students when they contact our team of surety specialists.
 Have current business financials and a personal financial statement handy to expedite the bonding process.

 Call 1 (800) 308-4358 or submit a bond request to connect with our team of surety bond experts.
-We can typically provide you with your free bond quote within 1 business day of submitting your application.
+We can typically provide you with your free bond quote within one business day of submitting your application.

-Why do I need this bond?
+Why do I need a Delaware business or trade school bond?